kauko-i/bikeapp/README.md

 . venv/bin/activate # Activate that virtual environment
 pip install -r requirements.txt # Install the requirements listed in requirements.txt
 # The following command tells the server to connect to the specified database.
+# The URL used by the app running on Heroku has been emailed to Pauliina Hovila.
 export DATABASE_URL=[INSERT YOUR DATABASE URL] flask run # Run the server
 ```